csh970605/csh970605.github.io/_posts/2023-06-08-Regularization.md

 ---

 # What is Regularization?
 Regularization penalizes the model to prevent it from overfitting.
-That is, the model increase potential fit by giving up the perfect fit.<br>
-If weights have too big values, the function will be made like:
+That is, the model increases its potential to generalize by giving up a perfect fit to the training data.
+If the weights have very large values, the function will look like this:
 <center>
 <img src="https://github.com/csh970605/csh970605.github.io/assets/28240052/59b147a9-a34e-4e97-accc-b8d13401fea9" width=700>
 </center>
 <br><br>
 <br><br>

-# Types of regularization
+# Types of Regularization

 + [L2 Regularization](https://csh970605.github.io/posts/L2_Regularization/)